 cntlm -H -d YOUR_DOMAIN -u YOUR_USERNAME

-# Enter your password when prompted
+# Enter your password when prompted; it is used only to compute the hash.

 Username your_username